JudeNiroshan/ActiveMQ-Classic-with-EAP-example/README.md

-# ActiveMQ-Classic-with-EAP-example
+# ActiveMQ classic with Red Hat Middleware EAP Demo
-Apache ActiveMQ classic setup with EAP 7.x
+Apache activeMQ classic setup with Red Hat Middleware EAP 7.x

 ## What is demonstrated here? 🤔
 2 queues have been used to demonstrate the producer and consumer